Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Positive feedback included the ease of use and flexibility to switch between stocks and crypto.
 Negative feedback is centred around technical glitches and the user interface experience (as of 29 June 2020).

 eToro review: Reddit users’ view

-Mostly, Reddit users thought that eToro is easy to use and has a good platform.
-Most of the negative comments surrounded the hidden fees, the withdrawal charges and the inactivity fees.
+Reddit users mostly think that eToro is easy to use and has a good platform.
+Negative comments about the platform touch on hidden fees such as withdrawal charges and inactivity fees.